 E. Tell her I’m fairly certain I know what’s going on with her, and reassure her that she’s going to get better.

-Before I dive into what I believe is the correct answer, I want you to note the thematic progression as you make your way from A to E. Choice embodies the “binary approach” of many medical subspecialists: Does the patient likely have a problem within my field?
+Before I dive into what I believe is the correct answer, I want you to note the thematic progression as you make your way from A to E. Choice A embodies the “binary approach” of many medical subspecialists: Does the patient likely have a problem within my field?
 Yes or no?
 When not paired with any of the other choices, choice A is unlikely to enhance physician job satisfaction.
 When used in isolation, it also has the potential to make the physician seem deliberately obtuse.

 For example, I know a Neurologist who evaluated a patient who had recently been discharged from the hospital on a sizable dose of prednisone (a potent steroid).
 The working diagnosis from the hospital was Hashimoto’s Encephalopathy, a misleading misnomer that implies somehow the thyroid is playing a role in this central nervous system problem.
 Most of my Neurology colleagues know that Endocrinologists view this condition as a brain malfunction that gets better with steroids; it has nothing to do with the presence of thyroid antibodies.
 We call it a “steroid-responsive encephalopathy.”
 Regardless of whether HE is real or not, most Neurologists would probably agree that Endocrinologists are not experts in the treatment of encephalopathy.

 In the above case, my Neurology colleague (appropriately) decided that the patient’s encephalopathy did not have a clear cause.
 He used the lack of a clear cause to justify his decision that her problem did not fall under the umbrella of Neurology and, therefore, was not his job.
-This illustrates a potential consequence of picking Choice in isolation, where the doctor concocts a binary choice: is this my job or not?
+This illustrates a potential consequence of picking Choice A in isolation, where the doctor concocts a binary choice: is this my job or not?
 Given that her discharge diagnosis was “Hashimoto’s Encephalopathy,” he counseled her that the Endocrinologist would manage her steroid treatment, and he had nothing else to offer.
 4-5 weeks later she landed in my office (yes, it takes too long to get an appointment), still on 60mg of prednisone daily, with no signs of encephalopathy.
 However, she had a litany of side effects related to the prednisone and was miserable.
 She had already been “dumped” by one specialist, so I didn’t think it would be appropriate to play hot potato with her, claiming that I don’t know anything about encephalopathy.
 During our visit, I excused myself and went hunting for a Neurologist to chat with, and we agreed that it would be okay to begin tapering the steroids.

 What is the lesson here?
 While it may be the most realistic option for many encounters, Choice A (not my job) alone often leaves both patient and physician dissatisfied (I hope the above Neurologist felt dissatisfied).
-This is what leads clinicians to look at choices through E.
+This is what leads clinicians to look at choices B through E.

 Choice B (referring the patient to a different specialty) is a reasonable add-on to A; in fact, many of us do this every day.
 Although I’m not an expert in the treatment of sleep apnea, such a large percentage of patients I see have classic symptoms that I wind up sending at least a few people every week to Sleep Medicine.
 It is satisfying to see these folks at some later date, feeling much better once they’re on appropriate therapy.